ndiego/easy-plugin-stats/readme.txt

 * tags *(Tags)*
 * donate_link *(Donate Link)*

+The available stat fields for "aggregate" are:

+* active_installs *(Active Installs)*
+* downloaded *(Times Downloaded)*

+**cache**

+*Optional.* The shortcode requests your plugin's stats from WordPress.org.
+To limit the number of requests made, response data is cached.
+This optional setting allows you to adjust the cache time as you see fit.
+Accepts any positive integer (representing seconds) greater than 5.
+Defaults to "43200" (i.e. 12 hours).

+**before**

+*Optional.* Optional HTML to be printed before the field's output.
+Accepts any valid HTML, but note that all double quotes will be replaced with single quotes to adhere to required shortcode markup.
+Defaults to null.

+**after**

+*Optional.* Optional HTML to be printed after the field's output.
+Accepts any valid HTML, but note that all double quotes will be replaced with single quotes to adhere to required shortcode markup.
+Defaults to null.

+= Where do I go to get more help? =

-If you have questions or would like to request additional features please let me know in the plugin [support forum](https://wordpress.org/support/plugin/easy-plugin-stats).
+If you have additional questions or would like to request additional features please let me know in the plugin [support forum](https://wordpress.org/support/plugin/easy-plugin-stats).

 == Screenshots ==